Dative-GPI/template/README.md

 They are usually found in C# files in the namespaces.

 You should also modify the value of COMPOSE_PROJECT_NAME in the *.env* file and the routes in the controllers and frontends' urls.
-There are exemple routes and components that have been set up.
+There are example routes and components that have been set up.
 These are here so you can use them as a template for your own routes and components.
 They are not meant to stay, so you can delete them, they are not mandatory.

 ## Testing the extension